estelora/kie-drools-playbook/kie-workbench-drools-playbook.md

 http://localhost:8080/kie-drools-wb-distribution-wars-6.4.0.Final-wildfly8/rest/controller/management/servers
 ```
 * Log in with kieserver username and password.
-* This page will just give you page with some xml.
+* This page will  give you some information in .xml format about the server.

 #### Application Home Page Url:
 `http://localhost/kie-drools-wb-distribution-wars-6.4.0.Final-wildfly8/kie-drools-wb.html`